HariSekhon/Hammerspoon/README.md

 TODO + refactor

-#### Ensure to update Codacy Grade link manually after adding this repo to Codacy since the link is a hash and therefore cannot be predicted for replacement by `./customize.sh`.
+**Ensure to update Codacy Grade link manually after adding this repo to Codacy since the link is a hash and therefore cannot be predicted for replacement by `./customize.sh`**

 ## More Core Repos